deepnetworkgmbh/adfToArm/docs/vsts_cicd.md

 8. Save the Release Definition and create a new release from it.

-Your CI/CD pipeline is ready and any commit to the repository will trigger build/release to your Azure Resource Group
+Your CI/CD pipeline is ready, and any commit to the repository will trigger build/release to your Azure Resource Group